 A ground floor bathroom is less likely to need additional supports added to the joists, while an upper-level bathroom can usually support less weight.
 The wise thing to do is to ask your contractor before the bathtub arrives to check the floor of the bathroom in which you intend to install the free soaking tub.

 If you do need to add support to the floor, expect to pay $100-$300 per joist.

-How Much Does a Freestanding Soaking Tub Cost?
+Cost of a Freestanding Soaking Tub

 Generally, a freestanding tub will cost more than a built-in, but it is much easier and cheaper to install a freestanding tub.
 In the end, including installation, the cost is likely to be similar.